Nuitka/Nuitka/Developer_Manual.rst

    assert b == [3] # Could be decided now

-Goal: The structure we use should make it easy to visit ``my_append`` and then have something that easily allows to plug in the given values and know things.
-We need to be able to tell, if evaluating ``my_append`` makes sense with given parameters or not.
+Goal: The structure we use makes it easy to tell what ``my_append`` may be.
+So, there should be a means to ask it about call results with given type/value information.
+We need to be able to tell, if evaluating ``my_append`` makes sense with given parameters or not, if it does impact the return value.

 We should e.g. be able to make ``my_append`` tell, one or more of these:

-   - Returns the first parameter value (unless it raises an exception)
+   - Returns the first parameter value as return value (unless it raises an exception).
-   - The return value has the same type as ``a`` (unless it raises an exception)
+   - The return value has the same type as ``a`` (unless it raises an exception).

+The exactness of statements may vary.
+But some things may be more interesting.
+If e.g. the aliasing of a parameter value is known exactly, then information about it need to all be given up, but can survive.

-It would be nice, if ``my_append`` had sufficient information, so we could instantiate with ``list`` and ``int`` from the parameters, and then e.g. know at least some things that it does in that case.
+It would be nice, if ``my_append`` had sufficient information, so we could specialize with ``list`` and ``int`` from the parameters, and then e.g. know at least some things that it does in that case.
+Such specialization would have to be decided if it makes sense.
+In the alternative, it could be done for each variant anyway, as there won't be that many of them.

-Doing it "forward" appears to be best suited for functions and therefore long term.
+Doing this "forward" analysis appears to be best suited for functions and therefore long term.
 We will try it that way.

 Excursion to Loops